aconstandinou/pairs-trading-equities/README.md

 7. `PairBackTester` class handles the entire backtesting, data storing, and output of our trade results.
 Results outputted are:

 - Main directory `PairsResults_5_30` to hold:
-- folder for each pair containing every trade saved as `entrydate_longpair.txt` ex: `20160430_ShortZTSVRTX.txt`
+- Directory for each pair.
+Directory contains every trade saved as `entrydate_longpair.txt` ex: `20160430_ShortZTSVRTX.txt`.
+This is also a specific trade's `tradeID`
-- `MasterResults.txt` file holds each trade in our backtest that is used in Part III.
+- Text file `MasterResults.txt` where each row contains each trade in our backtest that is used in Part III.

-#### Directory Tree
+#### Directory Tree Preview
 ```bash
 - PairsResults_5_30
   |-  MasterResults.txt